 Candidates should complete the online form, indicating particular subject or opportunities they are qualified to assist with, and attached a brief CV.
 Module Organisers will carry out the selection process, and they will contact successful candidates directly.

 The rate of pay is £12.86 per hour for Demonstrators and £20.33 for Tutorial Teaching.
-Postdoctural researchers are welcome to contribute but cannot be paid additionally if they have employment contracts with the University.
-Payment will be monthly in arrears on submission of a casual fee payment form and proof of eligibility to work in the UK.
+Postdoctoral researchers are welcome to contribute but cannot be paid additionally if they have employment contracts with the University.
+Payment will be monthly in arrears on submission of a casual fee payment (blue) form, which can be obtained from the School contacts listed below.
+Proof of eligibility to work in the UK must be shown prior to starting the work.
 Visa nationals may be restricted to either 10 hours or 20 hours per week depending on their individual visas.
-Authorised form should be submitted to the Finance Hub by the 5th of each month.
+Authorised forms should be submitted to the Finance Hub in Memorial Building by the 4th of each month.

 Scholarships and Other Opportunities

 Grants are offered to support students and early career scientists in furthering their academic and professional careers, and thus their careers.
 The Fund is administered by a small group of scientists and donors, overseen by the British Society of Soil Science (BSSS).

 Warren and Beth Henman had a long and close association with Bangor University.
 Warren studied Forestry, graduating in 1955.
 Beth first came to Bangor to take up a research post in the Botany Department and later lectured in Botany and Forestry.

 The Henmans have made a generous bequest to Bangor University to support students undertaking forestry related research projects.
 SENRGy wishes to use these awards to support students working on forestry related projects in a country other than the United Kingdom.